-Deceptive/Scam emails are distributed by the thousand, during large-scale operations - called "spam campaigns"; "Xerox Scanned Document", "SendGrid Email Scam", "Your Email Is Out Of Date", "You Received A Transfer In The Amount" - are a few examples of such.
-These letters are typically presented as "important", "urgent", "priority" and similar; they may even be disguised as mail from legitimate institutions, organizations, companies and other enterprises.
+Deceptive/Scam emails are distributed by the thousand, during large-scale operations called "spam campaigns".
+Note that "Xerox Scanned Document", "SendGrid Email Scam", "Your Email Is Out Of Date", and "You Received A Transfer In The Amount" are some examples.
+These messages are typically presented as "important", "urgent", "priority" and similar, and may even be disguised as mail from legitimate institutions, organizations, companies and other enterprises.
 Spam campaigns are used for malware proliferation, phishing and other scams.
-Regardless of what these emails claim, offer, request or demand, the end-goal is the same - to generate revenue for the scammers / cyber criminals behind them.
+Regardless of what these emails claim, offer, request or demand, their purpose is identical: to generate revenue for the scammers/cyber criminals behind them.

 How do spam campaigns infect computers?

-Suspicious and/or irrelevant emails must not be opened, especially any links or attachments present in them - as that can result in a malware infection.
-Additionally, it is recommended to use Microsoft Office versions released after 2010.
-However, malicious programs are not proliferated exclusively through spam campaigns.
-Popular distribution methods include untrustworthy download channels (e.g. unofficial and free file-hosting websites, Peer-to-Peer sharing networks and other third party downloaders), illegal activation tools ("cracks") and fake updaters.
-Therefore, it is advised to only download from official/verified sources, as well as activate and update programs with tools/functions provided by legitimate developers.
+Do not open suspicious or irrelevant emails, especially those with any links or attachments present in them, as this can result in a malware infection.
+Additionally, you are advised to use Microsoft Office versions released after 2010, however, malicious programs are not proliferated exclusively through spam campaigns.
+Popular distribution methods include untrusted download channels (e.g. unofficial and free file-hosting websites, Peer-to-Peer sharing networks and other third party downloaders), illegal activation tools ("cracks") and fake updaters.
+Therefore, only download from official/verified sources, and activate and update programs with tools/functions provided by legitimate developers.
 To protect device integrity and user safety, it is crucial to have a reputable anti-virus/anti-spyware suite installed.
-This software must be kept updated, used to run regular system scans and to remove detected threats and issues.
-If you've already opened malicious attachments, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.
+This software must be kept updated, used to run regular system scans, and to remove detected threats and issues.
+If you have already opened malicious attachments, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.

-Text presented in the "POLÍCIA SEGURANÇA PÚBLICA" email letter:
+Text presented in the "POLÍCIA SEGURANÇA PÚBLICA" email message: